smapiot/piral/README.md

 ## Getting Started

-Piral is developed as a monorepo.
+Piral itself is developed as a monorepo.
 As such this repository may contain an overwhelming amount of information.

 Our recommendation is to start at the documentation available at [docs.piral.io](https://docs.piral.io).
 Working through the available [tutorials](https://docs.piral.io/tutorials) will give you the necessary information in the best possible order.